TariqGit9/pranks/README.md

 ## Getting Started

-This website does not serve any real life purpose it is just a waste of time for people who opens it ,specially for the person who created it
+This website does not serve any real life purpose it is just a waste of time for people who opens it ,specially for the person who created it by the wawy if you dont know the person its me

 ## Usage